IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **So that** the backend can use this context for personalized RAG responses.

 **Acceptance Criteria:**
-Given a user has selected a role in the frontend,
+Given a selected role,
-When a user sends a question,
+When a chat request is made,
-Then the selected role is included in the API request to the backend.
+Then the role is included in the request payload (defined in `backend/app/schemas/chat.py`).
-And the backend successfully receives and parses the user's role.
+And the backend `ChatRequest` model validates the role.

 **Prerequisites:** Story 3.1, Story 2.4
-**Technical Notes:** Include the role in the `/api/chat` payload.
+**Technical Notes:** Update `useChat` hook to include role state in API calls.

 ### Story 3.3: Incorporate User Role into RAG Prompt